2025 EARLY BIRD SALE NOW ON!

 6-7hrs · 390km

 Heading to the scenic Draa River Valley today you'll check out the area’s numerous kasbahs and oases.
 Calm water backed by the snowy Atlas Mountains makes this valley particularly beautiful.
-Later in the day you will arrive in Merzouga to meet your camels and gear up for a night in the desert.
+Later in the day you will arrive in Merzouga to meet your camels and gear up for an epic night in the Sahara Desert.
 The 1.5-hour sunset camel trek will end at a traditional Berber camp in the dunes.
 Enjoy hot mint tea and fresh dinner around the fire, and sleep under the stars or in a comfortable Berber tent.

 Day 4